Keerthi45678/Airbnb-Dashboard/README.md

 * Dataset prepared using Excel for analysis purposes

 **4. Features / Highlights**

-* Overview dashboard showing listings distribution and key metrics
-* Reviews analysis to understand customer engagement patterns
+📊 Overview dashboard for key metrics and listing distribution 💬 Reviews analysis to understand user engagement
-* Ratings insights to compare performance across different locations
+⭐ Ratings insights across different locations
-* Use of DAX for calculated measures and KPIs
+⚡ DAX measures for calculated metrics and KPIs